keyy123/playing-with-html-canvas/Simple-HTML5-Canvas-animation/simple-animation.md

 - The [`fillStyle`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle) API is to set the color for the background of the object it is called on (this does not apply the color though).
 - It is used on the `context` object (like all the methods shown here)
 - `mainContext.fillStyle = "#EEEEEE (light gray)`

+Goal: use `fillStyle` to set up future operations
+- make a canvas, see [exercise 1](#exercise-1)
+- use `fillStyle` to set the canvas to be painted with a specific color
+- NOTE: Don't worry if you can't see any color, `fillStyle` does not color stuff by itself so it's fine.

+If time runs out and you don’t have a solution look [here]() to compare with your current code.

 #### What is `fillRect` API?
 -  The [`fillRect`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillRect) API is to apply the value set from `fillStyle` in a rectangular area.
 It takes 4 arguments: x-coordinates, y-coordinates, width, and height.
 We apply the style to the top-leftmost spot and give it the canvas width and height to style the entire canvas' bg.